Table of Contents

 Rho [0, 0, 0, 0, 1] \(\partial V / \partial r\)

-Any combination is valid up to MaxDerivativeOrder.
+For dense approximations and splines, any combination is valid up to MaxDerivativeOrder.
 For example, cross-gamma \(\partial^2 V / \partial S \, \partial \sigma\) would be [1, 0, 0, 1, 0]:

 // Cross-gamma: d²V / dS dsigma